 Performance Select the performance of the transcoding.
 Possible values range from Ultra Fast which provides the best quality while utilizing high CPU/GPU to Slower which has the lowest quality but uses much less CPU/GPU.
 Default: Very Fast Advanced Options Copy GOP from source Select this checkbox if you want to maintain the source GOP length (not structure).
 Enabling this option will generate an I-frame in the transcoded stream with the exact timestamp as in the source stream.
 The Copy GOP from source option is only available when selecting the Original option in the Frames per Second field.
 If you want to change the source GOP length specify the new GOP length in the GOP [Frames] parameter.
 GOP [frames] Specify the number of frames in a GOP (Group of Pictures).
 Default:60 GOP Settings Closed - for a GOP in which the previous pictures do not need data from the subsequent GOP for bidirectional coding, select the Closed checkbox (default).
 Fixed - to always use the specified number of frames in the GOP (as opposed to allowing the encoder to override), select the Fixed checkbox (default).
-B-Frames Specify the maximal number of consecutive B frames in the GOP.
+B-Frames Specify the maximal number of consecutive B frames in the GOP .
 Default: 0 Frame Type Specify the frame type - progressive or interlaced.
 Default: Progressive Reference Frames Specify the number of frames that can be referenced for each frame.
 Default: 2 HRD buffer length (seconds) Specify the length of the HRD buffer in MPEG-2.
 CRF The Constant Rate Factor (CRF) is the default quality (and rate control) setting for x264 and x265 encoders.
 You can set the values between 0 and 51, where lower values would result in better quality, at the expense of higher file sizes.
 Higher values mean more compression, but at some point you will notice the quality degradation.

-Creating New Profiles MAX QP The QP (Quantization) parameter controls how the compression rate.
+MAX QP The QP (Quantization) parameter controls how the compression rate.
 Ranging from 0 (No compression) and 51 (Max compression).
 Max QP - controls the maximum value the encoder can set for QP.
 For example, a low number will result in a lower compression rate causing the video to look better, however requiring a higher bitrate.
 A higher max QP value may reduce the visual quality but results in a lower bitrate.

-Converts the source chroma sub sampling (method for "compression" of raw images) to 4:4:4/ 4:2:2 / 4:2:0.
-Chroma As Source - maintains the same chroma subsampling as in the source.
-Subsampling 4:4:4 is applicable for Nvidia HEVC codec or x264 high profile 4:2:2 is not supported on Nvidia GPU 4:2:0 is supported on Nvidia and x264.
+Creating New Fromes Chroma Subsampling Converts the source chroma sub sampling (method for "compression" of raw images) to 4:4:4/ 4:2:2 / 4:2:0.
+As Source - maintains the same chroma subsampling as in the source.
+4:4:4 is applicable for Nvidia HEVC codec or x264 high profile 4:2:2 is not supported on Nvidia GPU 4:2:0 is supported on Nvidia and x264.
 Conversion of the 10-bit HDR color encoding source to 8 BPP.
 This feature is enabled for the following configurations: H.264 - Encoder: X264; Encoding Profile: High 10.
-Bit Depth H.265 - Encoder: Nvidia; Encoding Profile: Main 10. ыс Берсп If the source is 10-bit, select one of the following: As Source - to maintain a 10-bit color encoding.
+Bit Depth H.265 - Encoder: Nvidia; Encoding Profile: Main 10. ыс Берсіі If the source is 10-bit, select one of the following: As Source - to maintain a 10-bit color encoding.
 8 BPP - to down convert the source to 8 bit per pixel. if the source is already 8bpp, it does nothing.
 Profile configuration For Audio - AAC, OPUS, Raw Audio.
 Name Enter a unique name for the profile.
 Bitrate Specify the bitrate for the profile.

-Profile configuration For Audio - AAC, OPUS, Raw Audio.
-Name inter a unique name for the profile.
-Bitrate Specify the bitrate for the profile.
 You can convert the audio sampling rate from 44.1kHz to 48kHz and vice versa.

+Sampling Rate

-Select one of the following options: Sampling Rate Copy from source - if you do not wish to make any changes.
-44.1kHz - to convert a 48kHz audio stream to 44.1kHz.
-48kHz - to convert a 44.1kHz audio stream to 48kHz.
+- Copy from source if you do not wish to make any changes. - 44.1kHz to convert a 48kHz audio stream to 44.1kHz. - 48kHz to convert a 44.1kHz audio stream to 48kHz.